Education & Training

 Thank you for visiting our website, and we hope you enjoy what we have to offer.
 Please feel free to contact us with any questions or comments that you may have.

 Associate Professor of Radiology

-The Abdominal Imaging section at the University of Wisconsin will be an internationally recognized leader in clinical practice, research, and teaching of innovative methods to diagnose and treat diseases within the chest, abdomen and pelvis.
+The Abdominal Imaging and Intervention Section at the University of Wisconsin will be an internationally recognized leader in clinical practice, research, and teaching of innovative methods to diagnose and treat diseases within the chest, abdomen and pelvis.

 The UW Digestive Health Center continues to decrease the barriers between the multidisciplinary groups that care for patients with digestive issues, and represents a unique, unified approach that results in an efficient, patient-centric, and comprehensive experience.

 The three story building is 67,000 square feet (21 clinic exam rooms, four minor procedure rooms, 14 endoscopy rooms, 49 prep/recovery rooms), and provides comprehensive radiology services.
 The radiology equipment sited at DHC includes a state-of the art CT scanner, a GE E9 US machine with a dedicated sonographer, a fluoroscopy suite, and radiography.

 The University of Wisconsin Hospital and Clinics is currently ranked among the nation's top 50 hospitals in the treatment of digestive disorders and this exceptional, world-class addition helps us provide even better patient care.